 He survived the sinking, and having been landed at Queenstown, was eventually repatriated to England.

-In common with all the Lusitania’s crew, survivors or killed, Trimmer Brennan was paid up until 8 May 1915, 24 hours after the liner went down.
-The balance owing to him, which he collected at Liverpool, was £5-6s-2d, (£5.30).
+In common with all the Lusitania’s crew, survivors or killed, Trimmer Brennan was paid up until 8th May, 1915, 24 hours after the liner went down.
+The balance owing to him, which he collected at Liverpool, was £5-6s-2d., (£5.30p.).

-On 1 November 1919 he married Mary Elizabeth Deaves and together they had nine children; Mary, John, Elizabeth, William, Margaret, Esther, Joan, Ann and Florence.
+On 1st November 1919, he married Mary Elizabeth Deaves and together they had nine children, Mary, John, Elizabeth, William, Margaret, Esther, Joan, Ann and Florence.

 He would rarely speak about his experiences on the Lusitania, not even to his children, but his daughter Florence Bocking, in a letter to the author written in 1998 remembers that he used to advise them all that it they were ever in trouble on a ship, they should climb to the highest point and then jump off.
 It is possible from this advice, that he had done this himself to effect his escape from the sinking liner.